gregnavis/minitest-fork_executor/README.md

 # Minitest Fork Executor

-Achieve near-perfect process-level test case isolation by running each and every test case in a separate process.
+If you're struggling with state leaking between test cases then `minitest-fork_executor` can help you alleviate the pain by **running each test case in a separate process** so that no state can be leaked between them.

-The gem operates at **the method-level**, not the class-level.
-This means that running a test class `MyTest` with test methods `test_one`, `test_two` and `test_three` will run each of these `test_*` methods in a separate process.

 [<img src="https://travis-ci.org/gregnavis/minitest-fork_executor.svg?branch=master" alt="Build Status" />](https://travis-ci.org/gregnavis/minitest-fork_executor)

 ## Installation

-Install either via Ruby Gems
+Install via Ruby Gems:

 ```
 gem install minitest-fork_executor